leta199/Fraud-Detection/README.md

 In real-world finance, transaction amounts are typically right skewed (transactions of smaller amounts are more frequent thn larger amounts); this perfect uniformity suggested the data was stochastically generated from a uniform distribution.

-I also used `Correlation heat map` to see what features may have been most important but all the features were very minimally correlated with each other and
+ `Correlation heat map` revealed what features may have been most important but all the features were very minimally correlated with each other
+- This suggested that the features may have been generated independently and stitched with fraud labels applied randomly.
 <img width="1025" height="1085" alt="Image" src="https://github.com/user-attachments/assets/1818727d-e772-4e72-9b3f-bc2a08b14630" />

-This suggested that the features may have been generated independently and stitched with fraud labels applied randomly.

 **MODELLING, EVALUATION AND TESTING**